-Precipitation comes from a cloud belt that forms in the $30-50^{\circ}$ latitude band, at the margin of the polar hood, and which has a water ice column of $\sim 250$ pr. $\mu$ m.
-This cloud belt can be seen in Figure 2b, around 50°S during southern winter ( $L_s = 30-120^\circ$ ), and extends to the north pole during northern winter ( $L_s = 210-300^\circ$ ).
-Water is provided by the subsiding branch of the Hadley cell, and clouds form along the winter jet, as can be seen in Figure 1b.
-The deflection of the jet, strongly controlled by stationary planetary waves, results in a longitudinally uneven cloud belt, and thereby forms an equally uneven mantle.
-This several centimeter-thick mantle extends down to $30^{\circ}$ in both hemispheres, in agreement with the observed LDM.
-During summer however, the mantle becomes unstable and sublimates away.
-The global net effect of RACs is indeed a warming of the atmosphere but also of the surface by a strong greenhouse effect.
+Precipitation comes from a cloud belt that forms in the 30-50° latitude band, at the margin of the polar hood, and which has a water ice column of \sim 250 pr μ m.
+This cloud belt can be seen in Figure 1b, around 50°S during southern winter ($L_s = 30-120^\circ$), and extends to the north pole during northern winter ($L_s = 30-120^\circ$) 210-300°).
+Water is provided by the subsiding branch of the Hadley cell, and clouds form along the winter jet, as can be seen in Figure 2b.
+The deflection of the jet, strongly controlled by stationary planetary waves, results in a longitudinally uneven cloud belt and thereby forms an equally uneven mantle.
+This several centimeters-thick mantle extends down to 30° in both hemispheres, in agreement with the observed LDM.
+During summer, however, the mantle becomes unstable and sublimates away.
+The global net effect of RACs is indeed a warming not only of the atmosphere but also of the surface by a strong greenhouse effect.
 This large increase in surface temperature due to RACs is evident in Table 1.
 In order for the mantle to be preserved, another process needs to be invoked.

 3.2.
-Coupling between the dust and water cycles
+Coupling Between the Dust and Water Cycles

 As discussed in the previous section, summer temperatures are too high to allow preservation of the mantle, which would undergo sublimation.
-Right after southern spring equinox, surface temperature at 50°S reaches more than 260 K (Figure 2f, black), and ice starts to sublimate (Figure 2e, black).
-To further explore the sensitivity of the mantle to climate conditions, we ran simulations $x{35}^{N\uparrow}$ and $x{35}^{S\downarrow}$ , where the atmospheric dust content varies over the year in a similar manner as today's dust content.
-To do so, we simply used a Gaussian function whose minimum and maximum are located 180° of Ls apart and equal to $\tau{dust} = 0.2$ and 2, respectively (see Figure 2d).
-In simulation $x{35}^{S\downarrow}$ , the conditions were chosen to favor the preservation of a mantle in the southern hemisphere by taking into account the effect of climatic precession, which has a period of about 51 kyr [Laskar et al., 2002].
-To do so, the eccentricity of the orbit was set to 0.1, the solar longitude of perihelion $L_p$ was set to $90^{\circ}$ , and the Ls of the dust opacity maximum was set to
+Right after southern spring equinox, surface temperature at 50°S reaches more than 260 K (Figure 1f, black), and ice starts to sublimate (Figure 1e, black).
+To further explore the sensitivity of the mantle to climate conditions, we ran simulations $x{35}^{N\uparrow}$ and $x{35}^{5\downarrow}$, where the atmospheric dust content varies over the year in a similar manner as today's dust content.
+To do so, we simply used a Gaussian function whose minimum and maximum are located 180° of L_s apart and equal to $\tau{\rm dust} = 0.2$ and 2, respectively (see Figure 1d).
+In simulation $x{35}^{5\downarrow}$, the conditions were chosen to favor the preservation of a mantle in the Southern Hemisphere by taking into account the effect of climatic precession, which has a period of about 51 kyr [Laskar et al., 2002].
+To do so, the eccentricity of the orbit was set to 0.1, the solar longitude of perihelion L_0 was set to 90°, and the L_0 of the dust opacity maximum was set to 270°.

-270°.
 A polar cap (source of water vapor) was also introduced at the north pole.
 This configuration favors a high sublimation of the cap during northern summer when the planet is closest to the Sun and a reduced insolation during southern summer to preserve the mantle.
 The timing of the peak in dust opacity is also chosen to reduce the amount of sunlight reaching the surface during southern summer.
-The opposite conditions (i.e. a south polar cap, $L_p = 270^{\circ}$ and dust peak at $L_s = 90^{\circ}$ ) were set up for simulation $x{35}^{N\uparrow}$ to favor the formation of a mantle in the northern hemisphere.
+The opposite conditions (i.e., a south polar cap, $L_p = 270^{\circ}$ and dust peak at $L_s = 90^{\circ}$) were set up for simulation $x{3s}^{N\uparrow}$ to favor the formation of a mantle in the Northern Hemisphere.